Xilinx-CNS/kubernetes-onload/README.md

 ## Troubleshooting

+The Onload Diagnostics container image includes tools such as `onload_stackdump`.
+This troubleshooting container is suitable for interactive and automated use.

+### Interactive

-Onload comes with a troubleshooting container with pre-installed utilities like `onload_stackdump`.
-Create a privileged debugging container to use these utilities interactively:
+Create a privileged debugging container to run Onload troubleshooting tools interactively:

 ```console
 $ oc debug --image-stream=onload-clusterlocal/onload-diagnostics:v8.1.0 node/compute-0